baozi929/Notes/kubernetes/KCNA/KCNA.md

     + assigns Pods to Nodes (based on different properties like CPU and memory)
   + kube-controller-manager:
     + contains different **non-terminating control loops** that **manage the state of the cluster**
+    + Some types of controllers:
+      + Node controller: Responsible for noticing and responding when nodes go down.
+      + Job controller: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
+      + Endpoints controller: Populates the Endpoints object (that is, joins Services & Pods).
+      + Service Account & Token controllers: Create default accounts and API access tokens for new namespaces.
+  + cloud-controller-manager:
+    + The following controllers can have cloud provider dependencies:
+      + Node controller: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
+      + Route controller: For setting up routes in the underlying cloud infrastructure
+      + Service controller: For creating, updating and deleting cloud provider load balancers

-- **Worker nodes**: run applications
++ **Worker nodes**: run applications
-  - container runtime
+  + container runtime
-    - responsible for running the containers on the worker node
+    + responsible for running the containers on the worker node
-  - kubelet
+  + kubelet
-    - runs on every worker node in cluster
+    + An agent that runs on every worker node in cluster
-    - talks to the api-server and the container runtime to **handle the final stage of starting containers**
+    + talks to the api-server and the container runtime to **handle the final stage of starting containers**
-  - kube-proxy:
+  + kube-proxy:
-    - handles inside and outside communication of your cluster
+    + handles inside and outside communication of your cluster

 </details>

 <details>
 <summary>Kubernetes Namespace</summary>

-- **Kubernetes namespace** can be used to:
++ **Kubernetes namespace** can be used to:
   + **divide a cluster to multiple virtual clusters** (used for multi-tenancy when multiple teams share a cluster)
-- Default namespace in Kubernetes
++ Default namespace in Kubernetes

-  - **default**: The default namespace for objects with no other namespace
+  + **default**: The default namespace for objects with no other namespace
-  - **kube-system**: The namespace for objects created by the Kubernetes system
+  + **kube-system**: The namespace for objects created by the Kubernetes system
-  - **kube-public**: This namespace is created automatically and is readable by all users (including those not authenticated)
+  + **kube-public**: This namespace is created automatically and is readable by all users (including those not authenticated)
-  - **kube-node-lease**: This namespace holds [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) objects associated with each node.
+  + **kube-node-lease**: This namespace holds [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) objects associated with each node.

 </details>